ProteinsWebTeam/pfam-docs/docs/pfam-faq.rst

 All of this information is used by the Pfam curators to make a decision about where families are related and we strive to find information in the literature that support the relationship, e.g. common function.

-What is Pfam-N?
+What is InterPro-N?
 ===============
-Pfam-N (N for network) provides additional Pfam matches identified by the Google Research team using deep learning approaches.
-You can read more about it `in this blog post <https://xfam.wordpress.com/2024/05/31/pfam-n-version-3-enhancing-pfam-coverage-of-uniprot-with-computer-vision-deep-learning-techniques/>`_.
+InterPro-N (N for network) provides additional Pfam matches identified by the Google Research team using deep learning approaches.
+You can read more about it `in this blog post <https://www.ebi.ac.uk/about/news/updates-from-data-resources/interpro-105-0-ai-for-protein-classification//>`_.
-The matches for Pfam-N are displayed under the **Pfam-N** section in the protein sequence viewer and can be downloaded from the *extra.xml.gz* file for each
-InterPro release on the `InterPro ftp <https://ftp.ebi.ac.uk/pub/databases/interpro/>`_. it `in this blog post <https://xfam.wordpress.com/2024/05/31/pfam-n-version-3-enhancing-pfam-coverage-of-uniprot-with-computer-vision-deep-learning-techniques/>`_.
-The matches for Pfam-N are displayed under the **Pfam-N** section in the protein sequence viewer and can be downloaded from the *extra.xml.gz* file for each
+The matches for InterPro-N are identified with a sparkles icon in the protein sequence viewer and can be downloaded from the EMBL-EBI FTP site.
-InterPro release on the `InterPro ftp <https://ftp.ebi.ac.uk/pub/databases/interpro/>`_.

 .. figure:: images/exampleprotviewer.png
   :alt: Example of InterPro protein page showing the protein viewer
   :width: 700
   :align: left

-  Example of InterPro protein page for the Uniprot accession A1AA27_.
+  Example of InterPro protein page for the Uniprot accession A0A1R3RGK4_.
 The :ref:`protein viewer <protein-viewer>` shows the integrated and unintegrated
-  Pfam entries matching this protein sequence, as well as Pfam-N matches.
+  Pfam entries matching this protein sequence, as well as Pfam InterPro-N matches.
   The colour code of the protein viewer is customised as **Colour By + Member Database** for all Pfam entries to be highlighted in blue.
+The 'Full' option is selected in 'Feature Display Mode'.

 What is the relation between Pfam and InterPro?
 ===============================================